Exploring The Sorrento Peninsula

-Ramblers Worldwide Holidays began life in March 1946 originally as the commercial wing of the Ramblers' Association (now just ‘The Ramblers’), to sell books, establish some guest houses for walkers – and to organise walking tours mainly on the continent but also in the UK.
+Ramblers Walking Holidays began life in March 1946 originally as the commercial wing of the Ramblers' Association (now just ‘The Ramblers’), to sell books, establish some guest houses for walkers – and to organise walking tours mainly on the continent but also in the UK.

-From a cramped room in Buckingham Street in London shared with the formidable ladies of the Married Women’s Association fighting for the rights of housewives and mothers, the founding figure of Ernest Welsman aided by his shorthand typist assistant and ‘field man’ the ‘Overseas Assistant Organiser’ known only as Vincent began planning the first holidays in these early days of package travel abroad.
+From a cramped room in Buckingham Street in London shared with the formidable ladies of the Married Women’s Association fighting for the rights of housewives and mothers, the founding figure of Ernest Welsman, aided by his shorthand typist assistant and ‘field man’, the ‘Overseas Assistant Organiser’ (known only as Vincent!) began planning the first holidays in these early days of package travel abroad.

 In 1949, the brochure description for a 22 day holiday to Portugal began ‘Be warned!
 The travelling on this trip may be tough.
 Third class London to Lisbon overland takes four days … (average progress 15 miles an hour) and requires at least eleven changes.
 Incredibly slow and unconscionably late, the Spanish trains offer something new in overcrowding and discomfort even to London straphangers.
 You should be capable of entering trains by the window and of fending for yourself if the party splits up for the journey across Spain.
 Portugal is the most foreign country in Europe except for the remoter parts of the Balkans.’
 The same brochure observed that ‘we do not seek British standards except in sanitary matters; much of the fun of going abroad is lost if you try to take Britain with you.’
-So, some perspectives haven’t changed so much in the intervening years.

 Air travel was then exotic enough for our brochures to advertise the inclusion of the services of an air hostess aboard the flight as well as of ‘our resident Wings representative’ for the tour itself.
 Between 1957 and 1958 the size of the programme had doubled, a fortnight visiting Austria and Switzerland cost 36 guineas and the first regional flights from Manchester appeared.